ZY00680/HerbivorousInsectPhenology/README.md

 This repository contains database and code to recreate models from the following manuscript:

-   Yang, Z., Woodruff, E., Held, D., & Hardy, N. Predicting phenology of herbivorous insect.
+ Predicting the phenology of herbivorous insect